 Multicollinearity in the data occurs when the independent variables are highly correlated with each other.
-The rule under binary logistic regression model is that independent variables should not be correlated with each other.
-If VIFS are equal to one, it indicates no or little multicollinearity; when VIFS range between one to five, it indicates moderate; VIFS range from five to ten indicates high correlation; and lastly, if VIFs are greater than ten and the tolerance is less than 0.2, it implies that coefficients are poorly estimated and there is a multicollinearity problem that should be fixed accordingly.
-Therefore, VIFS under this study was equal to one and the tolerance levels were found to be greater than 0.2, which implies that Multicollinearity problem did not exist as presented in the Table 4.
+The rule under the binary logistic regression model is that independent variables should not be correlated with each other.
+If Variance Inflation Factors (VIFS) are equal to one, it indicates no or little multicollinearity; when VIFS range between one to five, it indicates moderate; VIFS range from five to ten indicates high correlation; and lastly, if VIFs are greater than ten and the tolerance is less than 0.2, it implies that coefficients are poorly estimated and there is a multicollinearity problem that should be fixed accordingly.
+Therefore, VIFS under this study was equal to one and the tolerance levels were found to be greater than 0.2, which implies that there was no multicollinearity as presented in the Table 4.